• Home

 Resilience

-High levels of hope are linked to increased resilience, making individuals less vulnerable to depression and anxiety and better equipped to handle negative life events.
+High levels of hope, as outlined in the Hierarchy of Hope, are linked to enhanced mental wellness and increased resilience.
+This connection makes individuals less vulnerable to depression and anxiety, while also equipping them with Protective Hope Habits to better handle negative life events.

 A Therapeutic Alliance